Wei-Yin Chen: 2015 season

 On June 26, 2015, Chen became the second Taiwanese-born player to have 100 career starts in the major leagues (after Chien-Ming Wang), allowing two runs and striking out five over six innings in a no decision against the Cleveland Indians.
 Despite only recording a 4–5 record at the break, Chen pitched to a 2.78 ERA and a 1.09 WHIP, along with 90 strikeouts in 110 innings over the first half of the season.
 Chen finished the season with an 11–8 record and a career-best 3.34 ERA over 191 1/3 innings pitched.

 Miami Marlins

 2016 season

 On January 13, 2016, Chen agreed to a five-year contract worth US$80 million with the Miami Marlins.
 Chen was named the starting pitcher for the opening day of the 2016 season, becoming the second Taiwanese pitcher to make a start on opening day since Chien-Ming Wang in 2008.
-On January 25, 2017, Chen was announced as the cover athlete for the Taiwanese version of MLB The Show 17.
 In his first season as a Marlin, Chen went 5–5 in 22 starts after spending some time on the disabled list with an injury.
 He posted the worst ERA of his career, finishing at 4.96 in 123 innings.